saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ## `emulators`

-__Description__: Field for defining emulators details such as the name, orientation, and platformVersions.
+__Description__: Field for defining emulator details such as the name, orientation, and platformVersions.

 __Type__: *object*